multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 > Once run, it will boost the sensors automatically, but it might take a few seconds to complete the operation on slower hardware.

-A few seconds..
+A few seconds...?
 I have a mac mini 2018 with an i7 intel 6 cores...
 It cannot run for 10 minutes?

-I spent hours on this inserting more and more print statements (which ironically would just make my playground more slow).

-I had really a bad feeling.
+I spent hours on this inserting more and more print statements (which ironically would just make my playground slower).
+I had a bad feeling.
 Part two would not give me any output and I could not find the bug.

-I had a break from the IntCode and did the day 10 which incidentally had a great learning effect on me to get to know more about angles and radiants including the atan2 function!
-Day 11 had me using the IntCode computer to manoever a Hull painting robot.
-It worked!
+I had a break from the IntCode!
+Desperation is a part of doing the challenges.
+In my case it turned out that the playgrounds as I was using them were too slow!

 ## Day 12